 Tibialis Posterior Tendinopathy Pain in Runners

-The tibialis posterior muscle is one of the major players when we talk about stability of the ankle joint complex.
-It has a huge part in stabilising the ankle and medial arch when it comes to running walking and jumping.
-Unfortunately, through various reasons it is also one of the more commonly injured tissues or tendons when it comes to the ankle and in particular runners.
+The tibialis posterior muscle is one of the major players when we talk about the stability of the ankle joint complex.
+It plays a vital role in supporting the posterior tibial tendon, which helps stabilise the ankle and medial arch during running, walking, and jumping.

 Recognizing Tibialis Posterior Dysfunction